CloudTestDrive/EventLabs/AppDev/K8S/sample.app.pipeline.md

 This command runs `kubectl` in a mode where it acts as a reverse proxy.
 It handles locating the apiserver and authenticating and make Dashboard available at [http://localhost:8001/ui](http://localhost:8001/ui).
 (If the short link doesn't work -this is a bug most probably with version 1.8.5- try this: [http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy](http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy)) Please note the UI can only be accessed from the machine where the command is executed.
 Open the dashboard.

+You will be using port 8001 on your laptop, in case this port is already in use by another application you can easily specify to use another port using following syntax:

+	kubectl proxy --port=8333

+REMARK: the screen you will get might look slightly different, as this depends on the state of the cluster you are visualizing.

 ![alt text](images/wercker.application.31.png)

 Dashboard shows most Kubernetes object kinds and groups them in a few menu categories.